a-type/calendar-blocks/README.md

 - `data-selected`: whether the day is selected
 - `data-highlighted`: whether the user is highlighting the day (via focus or hover)
+- `data-highlighted-inactive`: when the calendar doesn't have focus, this attribute is applied to the highlighted day instead of `data-highlighted`.
+It's best not to visually highlight the day while focus is not within the calendar, but you can still use this attribute to style it in a way that bookmarks where the 'cursor' is while the user is interacting elsewhere.
+- `data-disabled`: if the day doesn't match true from your supplied `getDateEnabled` function, this attribute is applied to the day.
 - `data-today`: whether the day is today
 - `data-date-number`: The visual date number (1-31)
 - `data-day-number`: The day of the week as an index (0-6)
 - `data-day-first`: If this is the first day of the month
 - `data-day-last`: If this is the last day of the month
+- `data-different-month`: If a CalendarDay is rendered within a Calendar but its `displayMonth` and `displayYear` don't match the Calendar's `displayMonth` and `displayYear`, it will have this attribute.
+This occurs for days in the week prior to the first day of the month, for example - if a month starts on a Wednesday, it will be preceded by 3 days from the previous month.
+To hide these days, use a CSS rule which adds `visibility: hidden` to days with this attribute.
-- `data-top-row`: If this day is in the first row on the calendar grid
+- `data-first-row`: If this day is in the first row on the calendar grid
-- `data-bottom-row`: If this day is in the last row on the calendar grid
+- `data-last-row`: If this day is in the last row on the calendar grid
 - `data-first-column`: If this day is in the first column on the calendar grid
 - `data-last-column`: If this day is in the last column on the calendar grid
 - `data-first-week`: If this day is in the first week of the month